LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Diagram commands

 Right-click on a Logtalk diagram SVG file in the Explorer and select the "Open SVG in Viewer" context menu item to open the selected file in a webview.
 This webview provides navigation and link handling with zoom and reload controls.
 Links to other SVG files and HTML documentation files open in the same viewer.
 This assumes that the commands that generate the diagrams and documentation were used with their default output directories (respectively, `dot_dias` and `xml_docs`).
+The top diagrams are the directory diagrams.

 #### Extension logging commands